rl-institut/open_plan/docs/index.rst

 *	**System configuration**, in which the user specifies the technical and financial data of each asset

-*	**Meteorological data**, which is related to the components that generate electricity by harnessing an existing source of energy that is weather- and time-dependent (e.g., solar and wind power)
+*	**Meteorological data**, which is related to the components that generate electricity by harnessing an existing source of energy that is weather- and time-dependent (e.g. solar and wind power)

 This set of input data is then translated to a linear programming problem, also known as a constrained optimization problem.
 The MVS is based on the `oemof-solph <https://github.com/oemof/oemof-solph>`__ python library that describes the problem by specifying an objective function to minimize the annual energy supply costs, the decision variables and the bounds and constraints.